Avocado Nutrition, Benefits, and Recipes

 - 10 grams fiber

-Top 5 Avocado Benefits
+Top 5 avocado benefits

 In addition to the impressive avocado nutrition profile, there are plenty of other reasons to consider adding this incredible ingredient to your diet.
 Here are a few of the top avocado benefits.